Vibex/qt/README.md

 -   speed(Batch Speed, Window Speed, Key Speed): speed() effects the delay of things in the script.
-The first parameter determines how often the script takes a break (Batch Speed).
+The first parameter determines how often the script takes a break.
 If this parameter does not include the "ms" ending to define it as milliseconds, the script will interpret it as lines instead of milliseconds.
 This can severely slow down qt.
-The Second parameter sets the delay when moving windows (Win Delay).
-The Third parameter is the delay when clicking keys (Key Delay).
-The last two parameters do not require the "ms" ending.
+The Second parameter sets the delay when moving windows.
+The Third parameter is the delay when using hotkeys.
+Make sure not to include the "ms" ending on the last two parameters.